Resolution as a Direction: Vector-Panning Feature Alignment for Cross-Resolution Re-Identification: Method

 Unlike existing cross-resolution ReID methods that rely on adversarial training or joint end-to-end pipelines, our approach decouples feature correction from backbone learning and requires no modification to the base ReID model.
 This enables our framework to serve as a lightweight plug-in that enhances cross-resolution robustness in a post-hoc manner.

 We assume that a standard ReID model has been trained on HR images.
-After extracting features from paired LR and HR samples, we get paired features as $\{(z_{LR}, z_{HR})\}$ and directly use the paired features for training.
-Our training requires no ID labels and learns the resolution difference in the vector space.
+Given paired LR and HR images, we extract their features using the frozen backbone and directly construct paired feature samples $\{(z_{LR}, z_{HR})\}$.
+Our training is conducted in a fully pairwise manner, where each LR feature is directly aligned with its corresponding HR counterpart.
+No feature aggregation or identity-level averaging is required.